JThyroff/miraklconnector/README.md

 # MiraklConnector

 Prestashop module to integrate Mirakl orders in Prestashop using the Mirakl sdk.
+This module adds an extra tab with a table in the backoffice showing mirakl orders.
+Providing a functionality to generate pdf invoices for each order.

 Repository:
 <https://github.com/JThyroff/miraklconnector/>